Recommender Systems with Generative Retrieval

 Given a Semantic ID $(c_1, c_2, c_3, c_4)$ predicted by the model, we retrieve the seen item having the same corresponding ID.
 Note that by definition, each Semantic ID predicted by the model can match at most one item in the training dataset.
 Additionally, unseen items having the same first three semantic tokens, $i.e.$ $(c_1, c_2, c_3)$ are included to the list of retrieved candidates.
 Finally, when retrieving a set of top-K candidates, we introduce a hyperparameter $\epsilon$ which specifies the maximum proportion of unseen items chosen by our framework.

-We compare the performance of TIGER with a k-Nearest Neighbors (KNN) approach on the cold-start recommendation setting in Figure~\ref{fig:zsl_results}.
+We compare the performance of TIGER with the k-Nearest Neighbors (KNN) approach on the cold-start recommendation setting in \cref{fig:zsl_results}.
 For KNN, we use the semantic representation space to perform the nearest-neighbor search.
-We refer to the KNN-based baseline as Semantic\_KNN.
-Figure~\ref{fig:zsl_recall_k} shows that our framework with $\epsilon=0.1$ consistently outperforms Semantic\_KNN for all Recall@K metrics.
-In Figure~\ref{fig:zsl_recall_epsilon}, we provide a comparison between our method and Semantic\_KNN for various values of $\epsilon$.
+We refer to the KNN-based baseline as Semantic\_KNN. \cref{fig:zsl_recall_k} shows that our framework with $\epsilon=0.1$ consistently outperforms Semantic\_KNN for all Recall@K metrics.
+In \cref{fig:zsl_recall_epsilon}, we provide a comparison between our method and Semantic\_KNN for various values of $\epsilon$.
 For all settings of $\epsilon \geq 0.1$, our method outperforms the baseline.